MIDDAG: Where Does Our News Go? Investigating Information Diffusion via Community-Level Information Pathways: Components

 \section{Components}

-We first construct communities among social media users as the foundation for aggregating the user-level IP to the community granularity (\secref{community}).
-We develop ML models to forecast the potential information flow (\secref{pathway_prediction}), and predict the susceptibility levels of users and communities (\secref{sus_prediction}).
-We further demonstrate events and leading opinions in users' discussions while propagating information (\secref{event_extraction_com_opinion}).
+We first construct communities among social media users to aggregate the user-level IP to the community granularity.
+We develop ML models to forecast the information flow, and estimate the susceptibility levels.
+We further demonstrate events and leading opinions in users' discussions.